Raynos/mercury/docs/mercury-component.md

 }
 ```

-A component also returns events, this is similar to how you
+A component also has events, this is similar to how you
 pass channels into a component in om except it's slightly
 less coupled.

-The events a component returns might be something like
+The events a component jas might be something like
 "login button pressed", i.e. a component is saying
 "I have a login button but have no idea how to handle login,
 please listen to my event and mutate the correct state somewhere".